Lev1reG/Lev1reG/README.md

 ## Hi, I'm Deren 👋

 I believe the power of AI only matters if it reaches people quickly, reliably, and efficiently.
-Coming from a software engineering background, I'm now working on high-performance inference systems, the infrastructure that delivers AI to people efficiently and at scale.
-I'm exploring how to make serving faster, memory leaner, and execution more efficient, one system at a time.
+Coming from a software engineering background, I'm now working on low-level ML systems, the infrastructure that turns trained models into fast, efficient execution.
+I'm exploring compilers, runtime systems, and GPU kernels.

 ## Tools That I Use